-So, you've adopted the perfect position and hold, your natural alignment to the target is the stuff of legends and you have the perfect sight picture.
+So, you've adopted the perfect position and hold, your natural alignment to the target is the stuff of legends and you have the perfect sight picture via the perfect breath hold.
 You fire the shot and immediately jump off the firearm to see your prowess through a spotting scope only to discover you missed... so what happened?